Name day: Finland

 Finns celebrate their name days (nimipäivä, namnsdag) according to their given names on the dates set by the calendar published by the University of Helsinki Almanac Office (Almanakkatoimisto).
 Every day except New Year's Day, Christmas Day and 29 February is a name day.
 For each day, there are names in both Finnish and Swedish; the names are frequently, but not always, cognates.

 Women are slightly underrepresented in the calendar: approximately 45 per cent of name days celebrate only women while some 49 per cent are name days of men.
-The rest are of names that may be given to either sex, such as Rauni (15 July), or feature both women's and men's names, such as Oliver and Olivia (29 May).
+The rest relate to names which may be given to either sex, such as Rauni (15 July), or which feature both women's and men's names, such as Oliver and Olivia (29 May).

 There are many traditional beliefs associated with various name days, especially involving the weather and the appropriate times to perform agricultural tasks, such as planting some particular crop.
 For example, there is a saying that "Jaakko (James) casts a cold rock into the water", meaning that on Jaakko's day, 25 July, the lake and sea waters will start getting colder, which is not far from true on average.
 The seven days from the 18th to the 24th of July, all being women's name days, are known as "the women's week" (naistenviikko).
 It is popularly believed to be an especially rainy week, and this is to some extent supported by statistics, as late July and early August are the rainiest times of the year in Finland.

-The Almanac Office reviews the name lists at intervals of 5–10 years, adding new names as they gain popularity and removing others that have faded into disuse.
+The Almanac Office reviews the name lists at intervals of 5 to 10 years, adding new names as they gain popularity and removing others that have faded into disuse.
 The University of Helsinki owns the copyright to the name lists and their corresponding dates.

 The Finnish Orthodox Church has its own calendar of name days, corresponding to the feasts of Orthodox saints.